justjohnd/workflow/Rails Applications.md

 # Modifying database via irb
 You can access your database directly through irb on the console. `bin/rails console` will open irb.
 Use `reload!` to reload the console after making any changes to model files

-- Use `all` method to return an array of all records in a table.
+- `all` method returns an array of all records in a table.
 Ex.: `User.all`
-- Use `new` method to create an record instance.
+- `new` method creates an record instance.
 Ex.: `u = User.new` will create a new user, but not save it to the database
+- Add attributes to new User: `u = User.new(name: "John")`
-- Use `create` method to create and save a new record to the database.
+- `create` method creates and saves a new record to the database.
 Ex.: `u = User.create` will actually add a new record
-- Use `valid?` to check for validations.
+- `valid?` checks for validations.
 Note that a record with no validations (Ex.: `u.valid?` for the above example returns `true` because it has not validation criteria assigned to it).
+- 'recordName.errors.full_messages` show full description of any errors.
+- `save` method saves a new instance to the database.
+Ex.: `u.save`
+-